HomeDing/homeding.github.io/boards/esp01.md

 The ESP-­01 and ESP-­01S modules contain a ESP8266 MCU and a up to 1 MByte flash memory chip.

+It is the cheapest available board with the ESP8266 and comes with a standard male adaptor.

 ## Overview table

 ![board-esp01-pins](/boards/esp01-pins.png)